Volume 15, Issue 6 (November & December 2024) BCN 2024, 15(6): 759-774 | Back to browse issues page

 XML Print

-1- Mashhad Branch, Islamic Azad University, Mashhad, Iran.
+1- Department of Biomedical Engineering, Faculty of Engineering, Mashhad Branch, Islamic Azad University, Mashhad, Iran.

 Abstract:

-Methods: Based on the GaitNDD database, two experimental trials were conducted on healthy controls and three NDDs: Parkinson’s disease, amyotrophic lateral sclerosis, and Huntington’s disease, showcasing a comprehensive analysis of one-dimensional and two-dimensional force gait features.
-In the first trial, two time-frequency feature sequences are extracted from right, left, and combined feet during a walking task, feeding a bidirectional long short-term memory (BiLSTM) network.
-The second trial involves constructing spectrogram images of the gait signal as input for three popular pre-trained convolutional neural networks (CNNs): AlexNet, GoogLeNet, and VGG16.
+Methods: Based on the GaitNDD database, two experimental trials were conducted on healthy controls (HCs) and three NDDs: Parkinson disease (PD), amyotrophic lateral sclerosis (ALS), and Huntington disease (HD), showcasing a comprehensive analysis of 1-dimensional and 2-dimensional force gait features.
+In the first trial, two time-frequency feature sequences were extracted from right, left, and combined feet during a walking task, feeding a bidirectional long short-term memory (BiLSTM) network.
+The second trial involves constructing spectrogram images of the gait signal as input for 3 popular pre-trained convolutional neural networks (CNNs): AlexNet, GoogLeNet, and VGG16.

-Results: VGG16 emerges as the standout performer, achieving a remarkable accuracy of 99.91%, sensitivity of 99.93%, and specificity of 99.97% for automatic four-class NDD detection using high-level features from the right foot gait signal.
-Notably, BiLSTM performance significantly improves when fed with VGG16-extracted high-level features, surpassing hand-crafted features.
+Results: VGG16 emerges as the standout performer, achieving a remarkable accuracy of 99.91%, sensitivity of 99.93%, and specificity of 99.97% for automatic 4-class NDD detection using high-level features from the right foot gait signal.
+BiLSTM performance significantly improved when fed with VGG16-extracted high-level features, surpassing hand-crafted features.

 Conclusion: The study underscores the superiority of CNNs, particularly VGG16, in extracting high-level features from spectrogram-derived vertical ground reaction force (vGRF) signals for robust NDD classification.
 The hybrid VGG16-BiLSTM approach demonstrates enhanced performance, affirming the synergistic benefits of combining deep learning techniques.
 Overall, the CNN high-level features derived from vGRF signal spectrograms provide valuable insights into NDD groups, offering a promising avenue for understanding diverse mechanisms underlying gait-related conditions.